 The project faced initial opposition from many groups, including doctors who refused to write prescriptions for naloxone, pharmacists who refused to fill naloxone prescriptions, and law enforcement who did not want to carry and administer naloxone.
 Much of this opposition came from stigma associated with substance abuse.
 Building relationships with prescribers and local first responders was imperative so that they fully understood the program's benefits as well as modified their policies to reflect best practices.

-Program coordinators were able to win over law enforcement and other parties by reminding them that West Virginia's Good Samaritan laws protect those who administer naloxone from lawsuits and that the officers could now add "naloxone-certified" to their résumés.
+Program coordinators were able to win over law enforcement and other parties by reminding them that West Virginia's Good Samaritan laws protect those who administer naloxone from lawsuits and that the officers could now add "naloxone-certified" to their resumes.

-Other barriers include cost and the training involved.
+Other barriers included cost and the training involved.
 The cost of Narcan for one year for the three counties was around $16,000.
 This cost doesn't include the other contents in the kit, such as one-way-valve CPR masks, rubber gloves, stick-proof gloves (to protect first responders from accidental needle stick), rack cards, and treatment information for patients and their loved ones.

-Rough terrain is a barrier not only for first responders reaching victims of overdose but also for people going into different communities to provide training.
+Rough terrain was a barrier not only for first responders reaching victims of overdose but also for people going into different communities to provide training.
 Program coordinators offered an online training option to those areas where it would be difficult to train in person.